-- a.
-To formulate criteria for: - 1. determining qualifications, positive attributes and independence of a director; - 2. evaluation of performance of independent directors and the Board of Directors. - b.
+- To formulate criteria for: - 1. determining qualifications, positive attributes and independence of a director; - 2.
+Evaluation of performance of independent directors and the Board of Directors. - b.
 To devise the following policies on: - 1. remuneration including any compensation related payments of the directors, key managerial personnel and other employees and recommend the same to the Board of the Company; - 2.
-Board diversity laying out an optimum mix of executive, independent and non-independent directors keeping in mind the needs of the Company. - c.
-To identify persons who are qualified to: - become directors in accordance with the criteria laid down, and recommend to the Board the appointment and removal of directors; - 2. be appointed in senior management in accordance with the policies of the Company and recommend their appointment or removal to the HR Department and to the Board.
+Board diversity laying out an optimum mix of executive, independent and non-independent directors keeping in mind the needs of the Company.

-- d.
-To specify the manner for effective evaluation of performance of Board, its committees and individual directors to be carried out either by the Board, by the Nomination and Remuneration Committee or by an independent external agency and review its implementation and compliance: - e.
-To carry out evaluation of the performance of every director of the Company; - f.
-To express opinion to the Board that a director possesses the requisite qualification(s) for the practice of the profession in case the services to be rendered by a director are of professional nature. - g.
-To decide whether to extend or continue the term of appointment of the independent director, on the basis of report of performance evaluation of independent directors; - h.
-To recommend to the board, all remuneration, in whatever form, payable to senior management. - i.
+- c.
+To identify persons who are qualified to: - 1. become directors in accordance with the criteria laid down, and recommend to the Board the appointment and removal of directors; - 2. be appointed in senior management in accordance with the policies of the Company and recommend their appointment or removal to the HR Department and to the Board. - d.
+To specify the manner for effective evaluation of performance of Board, its committees and individual directors to be carried out either by the Board, by the Nomination and Remuneration Committee or by an independent external agency and review its implementation and compliance; - e.
+For every appointment of an independent director, the Nomination and Remuneration Committee shall evaluate the balance of skills, knowledge and experience on the Board and on the basis of such evaluation, prepare a description of the role and capabilities required of an independent director.
+The person recommended to the Board for appointment as an independent director shall have the capabilities identified in such description.
+For the purpose of identifying suitable candidates, the Committee may: - a. use the services of an external agencies, if required; - b. consider candidates from a wide range of backgrounds, having due regard to diversity; and - c. consider the time commitments of the candidates. - f.
+To carry out evaluation of the performance of every director of the Company; - g.
+To express opinion to the Board that a director possesses the requisite qualification(s) for the practice of the profession in case the services to be rendered by a director are of professional nature. - h.
+To decide whether to extend or continue the term of appointment of the independent director, on the basis of report of performance evaluation of independent directors; - i.
+To recommend to the board, all remuneration, in whatever form, payable to senior management. - j.
 To carry out such other business as may be required by applicable law or delegated by the Board or considered appropriate in view of the general terms of reference and the purpose of the Nomination and Remuneration Committee.